Configure Reclaimed Water Data Management

 Add members to groups in your organization

-Included with Reclaimed Water Data Management are three groups designed to help managers organize their members based on their privileges and their work.
-The solution includes the following groups: Reclaimed Water Editors, Reclaimed Water Viewers, and Reclaimed Water Map Notes Managers.
+Reclaimed Water Data Management includes three groups designed to help managers organize their members based on their privileges and their work: Reclaimed Water Editors, Reclaimed Water Field Users, and Reclaimed Water Office Users.

 To add members to the groups, complete the following steps: